toolleeo/cli-apps/README.md

 * [patat](https://github.com/jaspervdj/patat) - Terminal-based presentations using Pandoc.
 * [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) - PDFtk is a simple tool for doing everyday things with PDF documents.
 * [presenterm](https://github.com/mfontanini/presenterm) - A terminal slideshow tool.
+* [pysentation](https://github.com/mimseyedi/pysentation) - pysentation is a CLI for displaying Python presentations.
 * [qpdf](https://github.com/qpdf/qpdf) - QPDF: A content-preserving PDF document transformer that allows to perform several types of operations on PDF files, such as splitting, merging, etc.
 * [sc-im](https://github.com/andmarti1424/sc-im) - Spreadsheet Calculator Improvised -- An ncurses spreadsheet program for terminal.
 It is rich in functionalities, but the syntax of functions and other details are different from the common spreadsheets such as Excel and Calc, making difficult to "re-cycle" existing knowledge on these programs to work proficiently with sc-im.
 Neverthless, a nice piece of software."
 * [sent](https://tools.suckless.org/sent/) - Simple plaintext presentation tool.